Introduction to Investment Banking

 - They provide other ancillary advisory services as well to their clients.
 Therefore, in a nutshell, these organizations play a pivot role by helping corporate, individuals, and government bodies.

-- With their expertise, they help in the growth of the local, national, and the global economy as a whole.
+- With their expertise, they help in the growth of the local, national, and global economy as a whole.

 Investment Banking Vs Private Equity